An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

-\end{theorem} The vector $\bm{\eta}$ is also shown to converge when the eigenvalues of $\sum_{k} \pi_k \mathbf{\nu}_{k*}\mathbf{\nu}_{k*} \ipq$ are assumed distinct (see their Theorem~2).
-Furthermore, similar to \cref{thm:furedi}, it can be shown that $\bm{\eta}$ and $\mathbf{C}$ are bounded bias and variance terms.
+In fact, the vector $\bm{\eta}$ is also shown to converge when the eigenvalues of $\sum_{k} \pi_k \mathbf{\nu}_{k*}\mathbf{\nu}_{k*}\t \ipq$ are assumed distinct (see Theorem~2 therein).
+Similar to \cref{thm:furedi}, it can be shown that $\bm{\eta}$ and $\mathbf{C}$ are bounded bias and covariance terms.
 Explicitly, $\sigma_i^2$ is the limiting value of the variance of the random variable $U_{*i}\t (A - \E[A]) U_{*i}$ after unconditioning on the latent vectors $X_{i*}$.
 Here $\lambda_i$ is order $n$ as the authors assume that $\rho_n = 1$.
 The results are derived under the general latent-space framework of the generalized random dot product graph described in \cref{sec:scaled_eigenvectors}.